List of non-video game media featuring Mario: Super Mario Bros. (1993)

 Super Mario Bros. is a 1993 American science-fiction comedy adventure fantasy film based on the Japanese video game series of the same name by Nintendo and distributed by The Walt Disney Studios through Hollywood Pictures, thus becoming one of several rare occasions where Disney and Nintendo have collaborated.
 The film was directed by Rocky Morton and Annabel Jankel, written by Parker Bennett, Terry Runté and Ed Solomon, and stars Bob Hoskins, John Leguizamo, Dennis Hopper, Samantha Mathis, Fisher Stevens, Fiona Shaw and Richard Edson.
 The story revolves around the titular Mario brothers, as they find a parallel universe, ruled by the ruthless dictator King Koopa, who seeks to merge the two dimensions so that he can rule both worlds, leaving it up to Mario and Luigi to join forces with Princess Daisy, the daughter of the world's displaced King, to stop Koopa.

 Super Mario Bros. was shot in both New York City and North Carolina on a budget of $48 million.
 The film was released on May 28, 1993, in the United States and was unsuccessful both critically and commercially, receiving criticism for its storyline, characters, dialogue and unfaithfulness to the games.
-Bob Hoskins later stated in an interview in 2007 that the film was "the worst thing I ever did".
-However, the film was nominated for two Saturn Awards (one for Best Costume, the other for Best Make-up).
+Bob Hoskins later stated in an interview in 2007 that the film was "the worst thing I ever did", despite being nominated for two Saturn Awards (one for Best Costume, the other for Best Make-up).

-Years later, however, commentators called it a cult film, and has spawned a fan-made website, a fan-made sequel comic, and even a Blu-ray release in the United Kingdom.
+Years later, however, commentators called it a cult film, and it has spawned a fan-made website, a fan-made sequel comic, and even a Blu-ray release in the United Kingdom.